Economy of Niger: Exports

-A test Oil well in the Tenere Desert, January 2008.

-Economic growth

-After the economic competitiveness created by the January 1994 CFA franc devaluation contributed to an annual average economic growth of 3.5% throughout the mid-1990s, the economy stagnated due to the sharp reduction in foreign aid in 1999, which gradually resumed in 2000, and poor rains in 2000.
-Reflecting the importance of the agricultural sector, the return of good rains was the primary factor underlying a projected growth of 4.5% for 2001.
+Cargo imported into Niger must be covered by a bordereau électronique de suivi des cargaisons (BESC), an electronic cargo tracking note that is obtained before shipment and presented to customs during clearance.

 Foreign investment

 In recent years, the Government of Niger promulgated revisions to the investment code (1997 and 2000), petroleum code (1992), and mining code (1993), all with attractive terms for investors.
 The present government actively seeks foreign private investment and considers it key to restoring economic growth and development.
 With the assistance of the United Nations Development Programme (UNDP), it has undertaken a concerted effort to revitalize the sector.